eleriaqueen/rag-highres-scrolling-dmg-sprites/README.md

 Slightly modified ACT are available for convenience if you want the original animations.
 They have been adjusted for the higher sprite resolution.

 # License
-You may not host files from this project under any circumstance, this is their only home.

-If you must break the first rule, please add a mention that porting the fonts to RO was done by me (eleriaqueen) and maybe include a link to this repo.
+Please add a note that porting the fonts to RO was done by me (eleriaqueen) and if possible include a link to this repo.

 # Support
 Please support my work by donating on [Paypal](https://paypal.me/eleriaqueen)